back

 Does cashing a bad check affect my credit score?

 Directly, it might not, but unresolved issues like unpaid negative balances could be reported to credit bureaus, potentially affecting your credit score.
-Having a bad credit score will affect your ability to find approval for financial products like installment loans
+Having a bad credit score will affect your ability to find approval for financial products.

 How long does it take for a bank to notify me if I’ve deposited a bad check?